mansha-ali/master-shawarma/README.md

-# mastershawarma is a project of restaurant.
-You can send order directly on whatsapp with one click.
+# mastershawarma is a project of restaurant in which you can send order directly on whatsapp with just one click